aejensen/computing-biostat-ucph/README.md

 ssh abc123@cox
 ```

 where abc123 should be your KU id and you'll then be prompted for your KU password.
-If you have a KU-computer (Windows or macOS) you only need to write `ssh cox`, as it automatically recognizes you.
+If you have a KU-computer (Windows or macOS) you only need to execute `ssh cox`, as it automatically recognizes you.

 Previously Windows users connected through Putty, but that is no longer recommended, as